ifabrisarabellapark/sc-solana-helloworld/README.md

 ```
 > Note: You may need to do some [system tuning](https://docs.solana.com/running-validator/validator-start#system-tuning) (and restart your computer) to get the validator to run

 > :no_entry_sign: :radioactive: :warning: **Important**: The `solana-test-validator` is literally your active connection to the Solana network.
-So, leave the validator running in the current terminal ane open a **new** terminal to run _all_ of the command from now onwards.
-You _must_ run two terminals in parallel for the contract deploymen to be successful.
-If the `solana-test-validator` stops running at any point in time, you'll use connection with the Solana network and you won't be able to deploy your smart contract.
+So, leave the validator running in the current terminal and open a **new** terminal to run _all_ of the command from now onwards.
+You _must_ run two terminals in parallel for the contract deployment to be successful.
+If the `solana-test-validator` stops running at any point in time, you'll lose connection with the Solana network and you won't be able to deploy your smart contract.

 ### Build rust files